Bedford Park, Bronx: Schools

 In the 1930s, unclaimed land near the Jerome Park Reservoir offered opportunities for New Deal-related construction to alleviate unemployment from the Great Depression.
-Therefore, Bedford Park is home to a group of schools and a college located along the Jerome Park Reservoir, known as "Educational Mile.”
+Therefore, Bedford Park is home to a group of schools and a college located along the Jerome Park Reservoir, known as "Educational Mile".
 There are three high schools there (Walton, DeWitt Clinton, and Bronx Science), along with two elementary schools and Lehman College, formerly the Bronx Campus of Hunter College.
-After end of World War II, in 1946 Hunter College's Bronx Campus served briefly as host of the United Nations.
+After the end of World War II, in 1946 Hunter College's Bronx Campus served briefly as host of the United Nations.
 Currently, two of the nine specialized high schools in New York City are in the Bedford Park area, which includes Bronx High School of Science and the High School of American Studies at Lehman College.
 There was also a small private high school, Bedford Park Academy (founded in 1932, sold to Grace Lutheran Church in 1981), and a private Lutheran elementary school, Grace Lutheran School, which closed in 2006.

 The Convent of Mount St. Ursula is located on Bedford Park Boulevard and Bainbridge Avenue.
 It was established by a group of Roman Catholic nuns from the Ursuline order in 1892.
 The Academy of Mount St. Ursula High School, an all-girls prep-school, is located there today; the order is also associated with the St Philip Neri Elementary School.
 It recently celebrated its 150th anniversary with the class of 2005.
 The academy is now the oldest, all female Catholic school in New York state.

 One of the most notable places in the neighborhood is Lehman College, which was originally Hunter College's uptown campus.
 The Works Progress Administration built the original four buildings of the campus in grey stone in the Collegiate Gothic style, with finials, turrets, and other decorative features.
 Additional buildings, including the Lehman Library and Center for the Performing Arts, were added in the style of modern architecture.
 The newest building, the APEX, has facilities for athletics and dance.
 The scenic campus, which spans into Kingsbridge, has been used as a shooting location for episodes of the television series Law & Order and its spin-offs.

 Library

 The New York Public Library (NYPL) operates the Mosholu branch at 285 East 205th Street, next to Whalen Park.
 The branch opened in 1955 and contains two floors: a ground floor and a basement.
-The library host several programs, such as ESL for Non-English Speaking Adults and kids programs.
+The library hosts several programs, such as ESL for Non-English Speaking Adults and kids programs.
 The library contains a well stocked children area and brightly lit adult reading area.